-David had booked us into the Big Horn motel to test how much of a princess I really was.
-I had been choosing brand name highway hotel brands (Super 8, Red Roof, etc) and had been ok with this level of room and service.
+David booked us into the Big Horn motel to test how much of a princess I really was.
+I chose brand name highway hotel brands (Super 8, Red Roof, etc) and was ok with this level of room and service.

 Have you done a road trip through the midwest USA?
 What were your stops along the way?
 What detours did you take to see tourist spots?

 Save For Later – PIN To Pinterest: